benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 12.md

 #### Receiver
 Between the sender and receiver, window of in-flight packets can look different.

-The receivre only accepts sequence numbers allowed by the current receiver window.
+The receiver only accepts sequence numbers allowed by the current receiver window.
 Any sequence numbers outside of this window will be dropped.

+#### Summary
+Using the sliding window algorithm, the sender and receiver can keep several packets of in-flight data.

+The windows slide forward as packets are ACKed (at receiver) and ACKs are received (at sender).